Sergio-Bejar/POLS2/README.md

 # Introduction to Comparative Politics

-This repository contains materials for the "Introduction to Comparative Politics" course.
+This repository contains materials for the "Introduction to Comparative Politics" course